jkk/cantata/README.md

 To use Cantata, you need a data source and a data model.
 A data source is where your data comes from and gets stored to: a database.
 A data model describes the entities in a system and the relationships among them.

-Let's assume we have a schema like this already set up in a database:
+Let's pretend we have a schema like this already set up in a database:

 ![schema](https://github.com/jkk/cantata/raw/master/doc/simplified_schema.png)